kkthej/Pidar/README.md

 	1. made the fields categorized for better readability.
 	2. Added links to publication DOI and Dataset URL.
 23. Modified the Statistics page for better understanding.
+24. Cleared null warnings and errors from controllers.